 I haven’t run outside since the lockdown partly because I need to drive to my usual running routes and I would feel irresponsible for doing that.
 I think we can all limit our risk of catching Covid-19 by limiting our movements, and it seems only fair to those key workers who are risking their health for us to adhere to the official advice of ‘stay at home’.
 I am still food shopping for my parents but limiting this to a maximum of twice a week.

 I speak with my coach everyday via WhatsApp video but our conversations seem a lot more relaxed with an element of silliness involved.
 As we have no idea of when we will return to racing it seems only sensible to make the most of this time we now have.
-It’s a chance to heal from old injuries, strengthen muscles we don’t usually work on, and free our minds from the highly focused and regimented state-of-mind we need to compete at the highest level.
+It’s a chance to recover from old injuries, strengthen muscles we don’t usually work on, and free our minds from the highly focused and regimented state-of-mind we need to compete at the highest level.
 I can’t remember the last time I wasn’t thinking about my next race.
 Even when I’ve had surgery for an injury, I badgered my doctors about how quickly I could return to training and racing.
 Don’t get me wrong, I miss the normality of my everyday sporting life, but I am determined to embrace this time with a positive attitude and ensure I’m ready to race when we’ve won this battle!

 On a final note, never has it been more important to tell our friends and loved ones what they mean to us, while also sharing our praise and thanks to all the selfless individuals all over the world who are fighting this battle from hospitals, labs, cabinet offices and food stores and warehouses.